crazywhalecc/static-php-cli/docs/en/guide/manual-build.md

 - `--enable-zts`: Make compiled PHP thread-safe version (default is NTS version)
 - `--no-strip`: Do not run `strip` after compiling the PHP library to trim the binary file to reduce its size (the macOS binary file without trim can use dynamically linked third-party extensions)
 - `--with-libs=XXX,YYY`: Compile the specified dependent library before compiling PHP, and activate some extended optional functions (such as libavif of the gd library, etc.)
+- `--with-config-file-path=XXX`: Set the path in which to look for php.ini)
 - `-I xxx=yyy`: Hard compile INI options into PHP before compiling (support multiple options, alias is `--with-hardcoded-ini`)
 - `--with-micro-fake-cli`: When compiling micro, let micro's `PHP_SAPI` pretend to be `cli` (for compatibility with some programs that check `PHP_SAPI`)
 - `--disable-opcache-jit`: Disable opcache jit (enabled by default)